 Other prescription costs are generally not shareable.
 Members can receive prescription discounts through the Rx Share program.
 Many generic medications are available to members with Rx Share for $5 or $15 per month.

-Speech therapy in relation to an illness, injury, or accident is shareable for 35 outpatient visits per condition, up to $3,000.
+Speech therapy in relation to a shareable illness, injury, or accident is shareable for 35 outpatient visits per condition, up to $3,000.
 Speech therapy for conditions such as speech delays or learning impairments not caused by injury or accident is not shareable.

 Suicide and Attempted Suicide